spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

 )
 ```

-I also have a template `src/template/blog-posts.js` which Gatsby uses
+There's also a template `src/template/blog-posts.js` which Gatsby uses
-to generate this post you're reading now, so it's the same, I wrap the
+to generate the posts in this blog, lets make it the same, let's wrap
-app in the return function for the context consumer, before it looked
+the app in the return function for the context consumer, before it
-like this:
+looked like this:

 ```js
 const Template = ({ data, pathContext }) => {